robin576/robin576/README.md

+👋 Hi, there I'm Robin Kushwaha!
+About Me I'm a passionate SDET/QA Engineer specializing in test automation with tools like Cypress and Selenium, and a solid foundation in JavaScript and Java.
+My focus is on ensuring quality through robust test suites and best practices in software testing.
 🔧 Technologies & Tools Languages: JavaScript, Java, Python Testing Tools: Cypress, Selenium, Mocha, Chai Frameworks: Node.js, TestNG, Jmeter Version Control: Git, GitHub IDE: VSCode, IntelliJ IDEA 📈 GitHub Stats

  I'm a passionate SDET/QA Engineer specializing in test automation with tools like Cypress and Selenium, and a solid foundation in JavaScript and Java.
 My focus is on ensuring quality through robust test suites and best practices in software testing.